 Show production rights represent the amounts paid to purchase the rights to present the "Le Rêve" production show.
-The Company expects that amortization of show production rights will be \$2.1 million for 2012, and \$0.8 million for 2013.
+The Company expects show production rights amortization of \$0.9 million in 2013, which is the final year of amortization.

 Water rights reflect the fair value allocation determined in the purchase of the property on which Wynn Las Vegas is located in April 2000.
+On September 18, 2012, the Company distributed to Wynn Resorts, Limited, the Wynn Las Vegas water rights valued at \$6.4 million.
 The value of the trademarks primarily represents the costs to acquire the "Le Rêve" name.
-The water rights and trademarks are indefinite-lived assets and, accordingly, not amortized.
+The trademarks are indefinite-lived assets and, accordingly, not amortized.